sinakiaei/STA-BP-Fugitive-Emissions-AER60-Test/README.md

 To validate created Things and the required classes and requirements, you need to insert a link of created Things, for example, http://imsw.gswlab.ca:8080/FROST-Server/v1.1/Things

+## Improvement Idea

+1. In case, there are more than one, check all observed properties instead of only one.
+2. Add log file
+3. Print time